-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 Frequently, and with soap and water.

-“If I could teach one thing to the public that would prevent most of the diseases that I have to deal with, it would be wash your hands and teach your children how to wash hands,” Dr. Sherlita Amler, an adjunct professor of public health at New York Medical College and Commissioner of Health in Westchester County, said Friday.
+“If I could teach one thing to the public that would prevent most of the diseases that I have to deal with, it would be wash your hands and teach your children how to wash hands,” Dr. Sherlita Amler, an adjunct professor of public health at New York Medical College who is commissioner of health in Westchester County, said Friday.
 “Believe it or not, most people do not have much of an idea how they really should wash their hands, and in fact, I think some people actually try to do it without getting their hands wet.”

-Amler said it’s important to use soap, and that “it’s the frictional movement of your hands that actually gets the bacteria off of your hands.”
+Amler said it was important to use soap and was “the frictional movement of your hands that actually gets the bacteria off of your hands.”

-Hand sanitizer is helpful in a pinch, but nothing beats soap and water followed by a dry-off with a paper towel.
+Hand sanitizer is helpful in a pinch, but nothing beats a good 20-second rub with soap and water followed by a dry-off with a paper towel.

 Getting your flu shot (if you haven’t already) is also a great way to protect yourself from viral illnesses this season.

-Dr Amler said it’s a great way to help yourself remain calm in this outbreak.
+Amler said it’s a great way to help yourself remain calm in this outbreak.

-“It’s much less likely that you’re going to have the flu, which means you’re less likely to have respiratory symptoms, which means you’re less likely to feel anxious that ‘oh my God, do I have this new disease that they’re talking about?’
+“It’s much less likely that you’re going to have the flu, which means you’re less likely to have respiratory symptoms, which means you’re less likely to feel anxious that, ‘Oh my God, do I have this new disease that they’re talking about?’
 Probably not.
 You probably had the flu.”

 Stay away from sick people, and don’t go to work or school if you’re sick.